Today’s Chocolate: Green & Black’s 85% Cacao Dark Chocolate

 I was tempted to examine Jesus’ words concerning John the Baptist, particularly his jab at the excesses of the wealthy: “But what did you go out to see?
 A man dressed in soft clothing?
 Those who are splendidly clothed and live in luxury are found in royal palaces!”
 (25).
 But there’s a diversity of material in the gospels, and I don’t want to be the guy who zeroes in on a single issue to the exclusion of all else.
 Jesus’ preaching about John isn’t what I’d call “shots fired” where the wealthy are concerned, and there are other passages in which he dunks explicitly on the rich.
 We’ll save the social justice angle for those sections.

 Both Jesus’ sermon about John and his parable at the Pharisee’s house contain criticisms of the religious elites, but I’m not going to talk about that theme, either.
 After reading the chapter a few times, one scene eclipses the others, and that’s the resurrection of the widow’s only son in the town of Nain.
 It’s the first time Jesus raises someone from the dead.
 Moreover, the widow is in a precarious socio-economic position; in the patriarchal world of first-century Roman-occupied Judea, without a husband or any living sons she’s left without anyone with any power to speak of to take care of her.
 Her support structure has taken two heavy blows.
-Just about the only miracle Jesus could do that would be more advantageous to the widow than resurrecting her son would be to topple the entire social hierarchy that devalues and marginalizes people like her–and I suppose, in a manner of speaking, he does that too, but to pull it off, it takes a few hundred years and his own death and resurrection.
+Just about the only miracle Jesus could do that would be more advantageous to the widow than resurrecting her son would be to topple the entire social hierarchy that devalues and marginalizes people like her–and I suppose, in a manner of speaking, he does that too, but to pull it off, it takes his own death and resurrection and several hundred years.